Business Attraction + Regional Marketing

 The Partnership’s business attraction efforts extend around the globe.
 Direct marketing activities include trade shows, professional conferences, marketing missions, seminars, special events, and individual sales calls to qualified prospects.

 Business location assistance is focused on domestic and international companies planning to relocate or expand facilities.
 Business services are provided to small and large companies that require office, research, manufacturing and distribution buildings and/or sites.
 The Partnership serves as a single point of contact to the network of private sector and state and local government professionals serving Central Virginia.

 When a company selects a Richmond-area location, public relations services, relocation services for company employees, and startup services such as employee recruitment are provided.
-As a new corporate citizen, the company then transitions into the Partnership’s existing business program, Business First Greater Richmond.
+As a new corporate citizen, the company then transitions into the locality’s existing business program.

-BusinessFirst Greater Richmond is a collaborative effort between the Partnership and our four local government partners that focuses resources, services and support on companies that already call the Richmond Region home.
+The Partnership’s four local government partners focus resources, services and support on companies that already call the Richmond Region home.
 Local professional development staff and trained volunteers from the business community interview CEOs and other top company officials to fully understand the company and the factors critical to its long-term success.